 Planning for Operator Input

 There are a number of situations where human input is required to appropriately track what is occurring on the machine.
 For example if a machine alarms, it is possible in some cases to get data about the alarm from FOCAS, M-Net or MTConnect but what about other cases?
 Or how about when a CNC Machine is idle, won’t we want to know why?
-For this reason one of the most common operator inputted information is related to why a machine is not running such as:
+For this reason the most common operator input is planned or unplanned downtime reasons such as:

 - Tooling Issue